pimvandenderen/azure-multi-tenant-dns/README.md

 - Upload the PowerShell script to the Azure Function.
 Instructions on how to do this are here: https://learn.microsoft.com/en-us/azure/azure-functions/deployment-zip-push
 - Enable the Azure Function Managed Identity.
 Go to the Azure function --> Settings --> Identity.
 Select "System assigned" and select "Status -> On".
 - Set the variables for the Azure Function.
 On the Azure Function --> under settings --> Click on "Configuration".
-- Under Application settings, add the following application settings
+- Under Application settings, add the following application settings.

 | Name  | Example Value | Description |